 Carefully Plan Your Initial Contact

 Some people regret the way they first made contact with their biological family member.
 Whether it was on social media, in person, or by phone, some wish they had said something different or reached out in a different manner.
-The American Adoption Congress has a wonderful document walking through how to establish contact.
 If you’ve already made contact and the reunion didn’t go as planned, you still have the ability to make the outcome the one for which you hoped.
 Reach out again, acknowledge what you wish you had done differently, and ask for forgiveness (if appropriate) or for the chance to start again with clear and healthy boundaries (if that was an issue).
 Each day is a new chance to make things right.

 Set Realistic Expectations